RolandMarchand/lazarus-manor/content/posts/c-as-scripting-language/index.md

 It is worth noting that manually managing memory in a scripting language is tedious and error-prone, but my engine is compiled with the [Boehm Garbage Collector](https://hboehm.info/gc/), so scripts can manage memory automatically if they want, which is encouraged.

-Although, if scripts want to use more efficient memory managment methods such as object pools + free lists, or arenas (my engine uses a lot of GNU Obstacks internally), then the scripts are free to do so.
+Although, if scripts want to use more efficient memory management methods such as object pools + free lists, or arenas (my engine uses a lot of GNU Obstacks internally), then the scripts are free to do so.

 ## Stability